TanyaE04/OpenWeatherMap/README.md

   # Getting started

-  After clone the project, in the "Confif.properties" (src-main-resources) set the required parameters (uri database, database and collection name, APPID key, name of City, schedule).
+  After clone the project, in the "confif.properties" (src-main-resources) set the required parameters (uri database, database and collection name, APPID key, name of City, schedule).

   Then at the root of the project:
   ```